nh6574/JoyousSpring/README.md

 ## Recommended mods:
 ### Mods with native support:
 * [JokerDisplay](https://github.com/nh6574/JokerDisplay) - Adds information under Jokers so you don't have to hover them.
 This mod adds native support.
+(Made by me too!)
 * [TheFamily](https://github.com/SleepyG11/TheFamilyBalatro) - Adds extra tabs to the side to save space on the screen.
 This mod adds native support (might add exclusive features in the future so it's recommended)
 * [CardSleeves](https://github.com/larswijn/CardSleeves) - Adds sleeves to decks for extra effects.
 This mod adds some.
 * [Handy](https://github.com/SleepyG11/HandyBalatro) - Adds QoL controls to the game.
 This mods supports some features natively.